 Dr. Roberg-Perez earned her J.D., summa cum laude, from the University of St. Thomas School of Law, where she was the Notes and Comments Editor for the St. Thomas Law Journal.
 She earned her Bachelor’s Degree, magna cum laude, in Biological Chemistry from Wellesley College.
 Following her graduate work at M.I.T., which focused on the developing optic lobe of the Drosophila visual system, she completed a postdoctoral fellowship at Caltech, where she researched the molecular genetics of developing sensory neurons.
 Over the course of her academic career, she authored several scientific publications and received research fellowships from the National Science Foundation, the National Institutes of Health, and the American Psychological Association.

-Counsel for Puget BioVentures, LLC in patent infringement cases against Biomet Orthopedics, DePuy Orthopaedics, and Stryker Corporation in the Northern District of Indiana and the District of New Jersey over methods for total knee arthroplasty.
+Counsel for Puget BioVentures, LLC in patent infringement cases against Biomet Orthopedics, DePuy Orthopaedics, and Stryker Corporation in the Northern District of Indiana and the District of New Jersey over methods for total knee arthroplasty, in which favorable resolutions were obtained.

 Trial counsel for Nartron Corporation in case against Sanyo North America Corporation and Panasonic Corporation in the Western District of Michigan involving capacitive touch screen technology for automobiles.

-Counsel for Promega in a patent infringement case against Genovis AB and Hansa Medical AB in the Western District of Wisconsin over technology related to proteases, in which a favorable resolution was obtained.
+Counsel for Promega in a patent infringement case against Genovis AB and Hansa Medical AB in the Western District of Wisconsin over technology related to proteases, in which a favorable resolution was obtained following summary judgment briefing.

 Counsel for Affinity Labs of Texas, LLC in litigation in the Western District of Texas against major automotive manufacturers on patents related to the personalized delivery of audio content through smartphones.
 All cases settled on confidential terms.